ukncsc/lme/docs/chapter3-easy.md

 # Chapter 3 - Checklist

-1. Check Services.msc on the windows box, Does the winlogbeat show as running and automatic?
+1. Check Services.msc on the Windows box, Does the winlogbeat show as running and automatic?
 2. On the Linux machine, check the output of ```docker stack ps lme``` , You should see lme_elasticsearch/lme_nginx/lme_kibana and lme_logstash all in the 'current' state of ‘running’
 3. You can now visit the website https://your_Linux_server/ and access Kibana.
 The username and password is provided from the script in [Chapter 3.2](#32-install-lme-the-easy-way-using-our-script).